Berinsfield Parish Council

 The Council comprises of 12 members who serve for a period of four years.
 The Chair and Vice-Chair of the Council and Chairs of the Committees are elected from the members of the Council annually.

 The Parish Council’s main source of funding comes from the precept levied on South Oxfordshire District Council, which is financed by the community charge payments made by residents.
 The Parish Council also applies for any relevant grants that are being offered by other agencies in order to provide additional facilities for residents.
 Grants obtained by the Parish Council have recently provided the new equipment on the two play areas and the grant awarded by the Football Foundation has provided most of the funding for the construction of the new pavilion.

-The Parish Council employ a part-time Clerk and part-time Gardener.
+The Parish Council employ a part-time Clerk and part time Caretaker to look after the pavilion and football pitches.
 The Clerk is employed for 18 hours a week, Monday to Wednesday, and messages left on the answerphone are picked up regularly between Thursday and Sunday and responded to during this period if they are urgent.
-The Parish Council’s Gardener is employed for 16 hours per week, tending the Burial Ground on a Friday of each week and the War Memorial, planters, planted areas in the village, hanging baskets etc. at other times during the week.

 The Parish Council own the recreation ground in the centre of the village, the equipment on the two children’s play areas, the Pavilion and the Burial Ground and it leases the allotment site and other open spaces from the District Council.
 The Parish Council own the bus shelters and many of the litter bins and dog litter bins in the village and although regular inspections are carried out, the Council welcome reports from residents about any items that are damaged in order that relevant action can be taken.